 - Cornstarch: cornstarch is added to the cookies for a tender and soft texture.

 - Butter: we use unsalted butter in this recipe to control exactly how much salt goes in.
 The butter is browned to perfection to add a depth of flavor to the cookies.
+European style is preferred for the best flavor!

 - Sugar: granulated sugar and brown sugar are used in these cookies for sweetness, flavor, and moisture.
 Brown sugar adds flavor and moisture, while granulated sugar aids in the spread of the cookies and gives those browner edges.